hilmanski/Github-content-CRUD-API/README.md

 ## Use Case
-It's a headless CRUD for your content in a repository
+It's a headless CRUD API for your content in a repository

 Use case:
 You want to manage your files through your custom "Admin" UI.

 But setting up Auth(register/login) on a simple app for just one user (you as an admin) is just too much.

 This code will protect sensitive route by using .env params that only we know (like your password).
-It's located in .env[secred_code=]
+It's located in .env[admin_secret_code=]

 ## Set Up
 Copy paste .env.example to .env